TungstenTransformation/KTScripts/Fuzzy Formatter & Validation Rule.md

 ## Example: Canadian Provinces.

 ### Create Database
-1. Create a database in Notepad with Canadian Provincenames and all possible abbreviations.
+1. Create a database in Notepad with Canadian Province names and all possible abbreviations.
 You can have as many columns as you like.
 Put the correct value in the first column. *it doens't matter if you have duplicates in the abbreviations.
 If they are ambiguous they will product options for the user*.

 Province|Post|English|French
 --------|----|--|--